+Investments plummeted, most rapidly within the construction sector.
+Real GDP growth fell sharply.
+The Finnish and Swedish economies contracted in the early 1990s (Figure 5).
 Unemployment soared.
-Tax revenues fell and public expenditures rose.
-In Finland and Sweden, the government budget deficit and thus the ratio of government debt to GDP increased dramatically, particularly in Finland.
-On the other hand, Norway did not experience any rise in government debt due to large government revenues from the extraction of oil and gas.
+Tax revenues fell and public expenditure rose.
+In Finland and Sweden, the government budget deficit - and thus the ratio of government debt to GDP - increased dramatically, particularly in Finland.
+Norway, on the other hand, did not experience any rise in government debt thanks to large government revenues from oil and gas extraction.

-In 1992 the financial system of all the three countries was rocked when their currencies were exposed to major speculative attacks.
+In 1992, the financial system of all the three countries was rocked when their currencies were exposed to major speculative attacks.
 An international currency crisis erupted in September 1992.
 The domestic banking crisis quickly turned into a currency crisis as well.
 The Finnish markka was floated in September 1992.
 The Swedish krona followed suit two months later, in November 1992.
-The Norwegian krone was taken of its pegged rate in December 1992.
+The Norwegian krone was taken off its pegged rate in December 1992.

 Recovery.
-The floating of the currencies in the fall of 1992, with ensuing depreciation and receding domestic interest rates, checked the downturn of the Finnish, Norwegian and Swedish economies.
+The floating of the currencies in the autumn of 1992, with ensuing depreciation and receding domestic interest rates, arrested the downturn of the Finnish, Norwegian and Swedish economies.
 An upturn commenced in all three countries in the following year and lasted for several years, although unemployment remained high for a long time.
-It did not start to decline until the mid-1990s, from which point it fell steadily.
+Unemployment did not start to decline until the mid-1990s, from which point it fell steadily.
 The main engine behind the recovery was an impressive growth in exports.
 Export shares rose significantly in all three countries, most markedly in Finland and Sweden.

-The rate of inflation remained at bay, around two percent per annum throughout the period 1995-2000.
-Wage and price increases stayed at surprisingly low levels given the size of the depreciation of the currencies.
+The rate of inflation stayed contained, at around two percent per annum throughout the period 1995-2000.
+Wage and price increases remained at surprisingly low levels given the size of the depreciation of the currencies.
 High unemployment contributed to low wage increases.
 Fiscal policy was directed towards lowering the budget deficits.
-The budgetary position of the three countries eventually emerged among the strongest in Europe although the Norwegian case is a special one due to the revenues from the energy sector.
+The three countries eventually emerged among the strongest in Europe in terms of their budgetary position, although the Norwegian case is a special one due to its revenues from the energy sector.

-The recovery after the boom-bust cycle turned out to be a lengthy one - it lasted at least until the downturn in worldwide economic activity around 2001.
-Still, Finnish and Swedish growth rates in the early 2000s have remained above the EU average.
+The recovery after the boom-bust cycle turned out to be a lengthy one; it lasted at least until the downturn in worldwide economic activity around 2001.
+Finnish and Swedish growth rates in the early 2000s remained above the EU average however.